-Complaints arise when a person is dissatisfied with an aspect of our services and requires action to be taken to resolve the matter, whereas an appeal is a request by the person to reconsider a decision made by ERA.
+Complaints arise when a person is dissatisfied with an aspect of our services and requires action to be taken to resolve the matter, whereas an appeal is a request by the person to reconsider a decision made by Exercise Research Australia (ERA).
 This policy exists to provide appropriate procedures to follow should any client of ERA have a complaint or appeal that needs to be addressed.
 A student’s enrolment will be maintained whilst their complaint/appeal is in progress.
-ERA aims to respond to any complaint/appeal promptly, efficiently and effectively and to find the best resolution possible in a timely manner.
+ERA aims to respond to any complaint/appeal promptly, efficiently and effectively to find the best resolution possible in a timely manner.

 Complaints and appeals can provide invaluable data about aspects of our RTO’s operations that can be improved.
 If there is any matter arising from a complaint/appeal that identifies a systemic issue which requires improvement action, the complaint/appeal will be discussed at the next management meeting as part of our continuous improvement process.